sethdavis512/obsidian-mcp-server/SETUP.md

 # Obsidian MCP Server Setup Guide

-This guide will walk you through setting up the Obsidian MCP Server for use with Windsurf.
+This guide will walk you through setting up the Obsidian MCP Server for use with Windsurf and other MCP clients.

+> **🔌 Enhanced Integration**: For direct Obsidian plugin API access, consider also installing the companion [Obsidian MCP Plugin](https://github.com/sethdavis512/obsidian-mcp-plugin).

 ## Prerequisites